ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md
 (🌧︎: Involves an accepted GitHub Pull Request from the community.
 Thanks for your help!)

+**3.3.0**

+- New content:
+	- Items:
+		- Fudge Dice (T2): Every 20 seconds, automatically succeed on a random roll.
+		- Celestial Gambit (Lunar): Gain an extra item from the teleporter...
+BUT the teleporter zone weakens you (50% reduced healing per stack, no jumping). <small>Strawb!!</small>
+		- Lemurian's Claw (Lunar Equipment): Give a target item drop to ALL characters.
+Enemies receive multiple, 1 per ally.
+		- Scavenger's Rucksack (Boss): Hold one extra equipment.
+Stand still to cycle through equipment slots.
+Rarely replaces Scavenger backpack drops.
+	- Artifacts:
+		- Artifact of Reconfiguration: Start with 2 Scavenger's Rucksacks.
+All equipment has no cooldown and is consumed on use.
+Spawns a lot of extra equipment every stage.
+- Balance pass:
+	- Bulwark Drone was severely overperforming in an attempt to justify its high cost and lack of attacks, especially when multiple were obtained.
+Its taunt mechanic was also unintentionally inconsistent.
+		- Bulwark Drones now spawn with one stack of Razorwire. <small>Those shields are pointy!</small>
+		- Reduced taunt chance of Bulwark Drones per enemy (50% --> 25%).
+		- Reduced base stats of Bulwark Drones (health 400 --> 275, shield 60 --> 25, health regen 5 --> 2, armor 20 --> 0).
+		- Reduced base cost of Bulwark Drones ($80 --> $60).
+		- Bulwark Drone now selects a consistent fraction of valid targets to taunt, instead of rolling a chance for each target.
+	- Item Drone can no longer accept Lunar nor Void items by default. <small>You are now <i>slightly</i> safer from your friends.</small>
+- Item Drone item blacklist is now configurable and also includes a tier blacklist.
+- Made Bulwark Drone compatible with the Dronemeld mod.
+- Kintsugi:
+	- Fixed double percentage signs in description.
+	- Fixed missing unlockable icon.

 **3.2.0**